stephanemora/azure-docs.fr-fr/articles/virtual-machines/windows/extensions-dsc-template.md

 ### <a name="invalid-url"></a>URL non valide

-« ConfigurationData.url is '{0}'.
-This is not a valid URL » (configurationData.url est « {0} ».
-Il ne s’agit pas d’une URL valide.) « DataBlobUri is '{0}'.
-This is not a valid URL » (DataBlobUri est « {0} ».
-Il ne s’agit pas d’une URL valide.) « Configuration.url is '{0}'.
+"ConfigurationData.url est « {0} ».
+This is not a valid URL" (Il ne s’agit par d’une URL valide) "DataBlobUri est « {0} ».
+This is not a valid URL" (Il ne s’agit pas d’une URL valide) "Configuration.url est « {0} ».
 This is not a valid URL » (configuration.url est « {0} ».
 Il ne s’agit pas d’une URL valide.)

 **Problème** : Une URL fournie n’est pas valide.